Belmont Stakes Betting Guide

 Three of these fillies have won, including:

-Three fillies have also won the Kentucky Derby, and five have won the Preakness Stakes.
+Three fillies have also won the Kentucky Derby, and six have won the Preakness Stakes.

 Secretariat holds the speed record for the Belmont Stakes, having run the race in 2:24 flat in 1973.
 The horse also set the speed record at the Kentucky Derby and Preakness Stakes in winning the Triple Crown that year.
 So, it’s fair to say that Secretariat is the fastest horse ever to win the Belmont.